 Monkey imports are on the rise with nearly 20,000 primates imported each year (2).
 The top importers are controversial Covance, Charles River, and Shin Nippon Biomedical Laboratories.
 Mauritius is the second largest monkey supplier after China, supplying 2,842 animals to the U.S. in 2013, with Biodia supplying 300-600 monkeys each year.
 Imported monkeys are either sent directly to laboratories for cruel experiments or are used to breed babies who will end up in laboratories.
 ADI’s investigation has revealed that Biodia’s U.S. trading partner Prelabs has plans to “establish the first Mauritius breeding colony in the U.S.” in Labelle, Florida (1).

 Over 70,000 monkeys are used in cruel experiments in the U.S. each year (4).
 These intelligent, social animals are force-fed chemicals, injected with potentially poisonous substances, and electrodes are implanted into their brains.
 They cry out as they are strapped into restraint chairs to immobilize them for cruel experiments; some experience such extreme fear and distress when being restrained that they suffer rectal prolapses.
 In experiments studied by ADI, monkeys were killed after suffering blocked lungs, trembling, collapse, and bleeding.
 Terrified monkeys awaiting experiments self-mutilated and one animal chewed his finger to the bone (5, 6).

 Most monkeys are killed at the end of the experiments, but others are forced to endure years of deprivation in barren cages, with nothing to interest them; fights often occur, and monkeys under attack cannot escape due to limited cage space.
 Many have been seen performing abnormal behaviors associated with psychological damage.

-International regulatory bodies, scientists and governments around the world are moving away from monkey experiments and adopting the advanced alternatives which are available.
-The European Union, made up from 28 countries, has ended the use of apes and wild caught monkeys, placed restrictions on monkey experiments and is phasing out the trade in monkeys born to wild caught parents (7).
+International regulatory bodies, scientists, and governments around the world are moving away from monkey experiments and adopting the superior alternatives which are available.
+The European Union made up of 28 countries, has ended the use of apes and wild caught monkeys, placed restrictions on monkey experiments and is phasing out the trade in monkeys born to wild-caught parents (7).

 - micro-dosing, where tiny amounts of new drugs are safely given to human volunteers – significantly more accurate at assessing the way a product is absorbed, broken down and passed through the body than primate models (8);